Ryan and Elna Mitchell

 When did you get to AZ and where are you now?

 We arrived in Phoenix on Monday 3rd of April.
 Smedly and Janet Yates are graciously sharing their home with us.
 Our children are having a blast!
 Five new friends, available almost all the time!
 We’ve been introduced to the church and got to meet the Dodds and many more families who have been praying for us.

 Have you started training?

 Yes!
 We came all the way from the other side of the globe for two main reasons: Support raising, and Training.
-So we were very excited when we finally sat down, and Joey started teaching – ‘The Big Picture’.
-It was the perfect start to our training – Joey systematically discussed all the steps we’ll go through as we aim to plant a church in Maweroro.
+So we were very excited when we finally sat down to hear ‘The Big Picture’.
+It was the perfect start to our training – We systematically discussed all the steps we’ll go through as we aim to plant a church in Maweroro.
 Many of our questions were answered.
 And we are more excited than ever.
 Ryan’s also been going for morning sessions while I homeschool.